-We are Subject to Other-Than-Temporary Impairment Risk, Which Could Negatively Impact Our Financial Performance considers various factors in determining whether an impairment is other-than-temporary, including the severity and duration of the impairment, forecasted recovery, the financial condition and near-term prospects of the investee, whether the Company has the intent to sell and whether it is more likely than not it will be forced to sell the security in question.
+The Company recognizes an impairment charge when the decline in the fair value of equity, debt securities and cost-method investments below their cost basis are judged to be other-than-temporary.
+Significant judgment is used to identify events or circumstances that would likely have a significant adverse effect on the future use of the investment.
+The Company considers various factors in determining whether an impairment is other-than-temporary, including the severity and duration of the impairment, forecasted recovery, the financial condition and near-term prospects of the investee, whether the Company has the intent to sell and whether it is more likely than not it will be forced to sell the security in question.
 Information about unrealized gains and losses is subject to changing conditions.
 The values of securities with unrealized gains and losses will fluctuate, as will the values of securities that we identify as potentially distressed.
-Our current evaluation of other-thantemporary impairments reflects our intent to hold securities for a reasonable period of time sufficient for a forecasted recovery of fair value.
+Our current evaluation of other-than-temporary impairments reflects our intent to hold securities for a reasonable period of time sufficient for a forecasted recovery of fair value.
 However, our intent to hold certain of these securities may change in future periods as a result of facts and circumstances impacting a specific security.
 If our intent to hold a security with an unrealized loss changes and we do not expect the security to fully recover prior to the expected time of disposition, we will write down the security to its fair value in the period that our intent to hold the security changes.